Report Title: Cataloging and Metadata Committee Annual Report, July 1, 2020-June 30, 2021

 - Continue to train contributors to the BIBCO Music Funnel and the NACO-Music Project; continue to encourage proposals for new and revised vocabulary terms through the SACO Music Funnel.

-- The BIBCO Music Funnel has welcomed three new members thus far in 2020, and bade farewell to one member who retired.
-Funnel members authenticated nearly 1,200 bibliographic records for musical scores and sound recordings during the PCC fiscal year.
+- The BIBCO Music Funnel has welcomed two new members since summer 2020, and bade farewell to one member who left their position (but expects to reapply from their new institution).
+Funnel members authenticated nearly 1,200 bibliographic records for musical scores and sound recordings during PCC FY20 (which ended September 30, 2020).
+To date in FY21, funnel members have authenticated an additional ~400 records.
 This is a marked decrease from FY19, though entirely understandable in light of the pandemic and the resulting work-from-home protocols.
 In happier news, the lifetime total authentications from the Funnel is approaching 10,000!

 - The SACO funnel continues to accept proposals for new and revised terms from MLA members and others.
-The SACO funnel coordinator is working closely with the Vocabularies Subcommittee Maintenance Task Group and the Library of Congress to develop new and revised terminology, including a project regarding gender in vocal music LCMPT vocabulary.
+Contact the SACO funnel coordinator to submit a new or revised proposal.
+The SACO funnel coordinator works with the Vocabularies Subcommittee Maintenance Task Group and the Library of Congress to develop new and revised terminology.
+During the 2020-2021 year, the funnel successfully proposed 17 new genre, medium, and subject terms, as well as 25 revision proposals.
+The bulk of these terms formed the base of a project addressing gendered medium of performance terms.
+New vocal terms identify vocal groups and voice ranges that were previously missing; revised terms address misleading or inappropriately stated gender in vocal terms.

 - Submit CMC materials to the MLA Archives.